Table of contents

 - Perhaps the smelliest way of ingesting cannabis – keeping discreet can be difficult.

 - Rolling papers – these can contain damaging compounds of their own.
-Some brands are certainly better than others, but even the best adds more burning matter.
+Some brands are better than others, but even the best adds more burning matter.
 Blunt wraps are generally made from tobacco, which is addictive and harmful to health.

 Are pipes, bongs, and chillums a better method of smoking cannabis?